Les Résidences du Val Claret

 Lift pass, lessons and material

-In step 2 of the booking process it is indicated for which days the lift pass is valid.
-If you want to use the ski lift on a different day than indicated in step 2 of the booking process, please contact our contact centre by telephone.
-It is not possible to change the days of the lift pass once you have arrived at the destination.
-If you wish to extend the lift pass, it can often be booked as an extra.
-The price for extending the lift pass can be found in step 2 of the booking.
-If you choose “no lift pass”, the discount can also be found in step 2 of the booking process.
+In step 1 of the booking process, it is indicated which days the lift pass is valid for (eg Sunday to Friday).
+If you would like the ski pass to start on a different day than shown in the booking steps, you must contact our contact centre by telephone.
+The booking can then be adjusted.
+On destination, it is not possible to change the lift pass start date to another day.
+An extension of the lift pass can often be booked for an extra surcharge; the price for this can be found in step 1 of the booking process.
+The discount for "no ski pass" can also be found in the booking process.

 Discount on activities: